About the Book

 About the Author

-M. LEONA GODIN is a writer, performer, and educator who is blind.
-Her writing has appeared in The New York Times; Playboy; O, The Oprah Magazine; and Catapult, where she writes the column, “A Blind Writer’s Notebook.”
+M. LEONA GODIN is a writer, performer, and educator.
+Her writing has appeared in The New York Times, Playboy, The Oprah Magazine, Electric Literature, and Catapult, among others.
 She was a 2019 Logan Nonfiction Fellow and has written and produced two theatrical productions: The Star of Happiness, based on Helen Keller’s time performing on vaudeville, and The Spectator & the Blind Man, about the invention of Braille.

 Praise for There Plant Eyes